-TRA - Toxicological Risk Assessment in Canada
+TRA - Toxicological Risk Assessment for Medical Devices in Canada

 A TRA Toxicological Risk Assessment is a key element to demonstrate the chemical safety of medical devices submitted to Health Canada.
 Sobel supports manufacturers by preparing a structured TRA Toxicological Risk Assessment aligned with ISO 10993-18 and Canadian regulatory expectations.